Fight or Flight (Emily Osment album)

-Osment promoted the album mainly through musical performances and touring.
-She has performed the album's lead single, "Let's Be Friends" on The Dome 55 in Germany, as well as on the Canadian television show Toronto Breakfast Television, in which the song was performed acoustically.
-The single was also premiered and performed live during her Clap Your Hands Tour during 2010.
-On December 23, 2010, Osment performed the album's second official single, "Lovesick" on The View.
-During 2011, she performed on several television networks in Germany in support of the album.
-The performances included Osment performing "Lovesick", and one performance saw Osment performing her previous single, "All the Way Up".

 Background

 In an interview with disneydreaming.com, Osment stated that she had begun working on the album in October, and had quickly rushed to finish it.
 In the interview, she revealed that she had co-written a song for the album, titled "1-800 Clap Your Hands", and that it would possibly be on her upcoming album.
 In December 2009, Osment announced plans to start work on her full-length debut album, after promotion for All the Right Wrongs had ended.
 She continued to write songs while filming the third season of Hannah Montana.
 She stated that the sound on the album would be different than the music heard on her debut extended play, calling it more of a "mature" sound.